-GCPEA’s paper urges the Government of Afghanistan, international donors and agencies, and all parties to the conflict to do more to reverse the trend of increasing attacks on education, including by supporting implementation of the commitments in the Safe Schools Declaration.
+GCPEA’s paper urges the Government of Afghanistan, international donors and agencies, and all parties to the conflict to do more to reverse the trend of increasing attacks on education, including by supporting the implementation of the commitments in the Safe Schools Declaration.

 This Declaration is a political commitment to protect education in armed conflict that has been endorsed by 82 countries, including Afghanistan.
-The Declaration includes commitments to strengthen monitoring and reporting of attacks on education; restrict the use of schools and universities for military purposes; and increase resources allocated to investigating attacks and prosecuting perpetrators.
+The Declaration includes commitments to strengthen monitoring and reporting of attacks on education; restrict the use of schools and universities for military purposes, and increase resources allocated to investigating attacks and prosecuting perpetrators.

 GCPEA also calls for gender-responsive implementation of the Safe Schools Declaration to take into account the different ways in which women and girls are impacted by attacks on education, including by considering GCPEA’s guidance, What Can be Done to Better Protect Women and Girls from Attacks on Education and Military Use of Educational Institutions.

-“As Afghan and global leaders gather to enhance Afghanistan’s development and security, above all they should call on all parties to the conflict to respect the fundamental right of every child to education, and to strictly refrain from attacking education,” added Nijhowne.
+“As Afghan and global leaders gather to enhance Afghanistan’s development and security, above all they should call on all parties to the conflict to respect the fundamental right of every child to education and to strictly refrain from attacking education,” added Nijhowne.
 “Schools and universities must be places of safety for students, where they are free to learn and develop the skills to build a brighter future for Afghanistan.”

-The Global Coalition to Protect Education from Attack was formed in 2010 by organizations working in the fields of education in emergencies and conflict affected contexts, higher education, protection, and international human rights and humanitarian law that were concerned about ongoing attacks on educational institutions, their students, and staff in countries affected by conflict and insecurity.
+The Global Coalition to Protect Education from Attack was formed in 2010 by organizations working in the fields of education in emergencies and conflict-affected contexts, higher education, protection, and international human rights and humanitarian law that were concerned about ongoing attacks on educational institutions, their students, and staff in countries affected by conflict and insecurity.
 GCPEA is a coalition that includes United Nations agencies and non-governmental organizations.

 * Global Initiative on Out-of-School Children: Afghanistan Country Study.
 Ministry of Education, Islamic Republic of Afghanistan, and United Nations Children’s Fund (UNICEF) - 2018